 Architect and visionary Wayne Ruga developed The CARITAS Project as the next phase of his personal quest to improve human health.
 During the first three decades of this quest, his focus was on the built environment as the means to advance the delivery of healthcare, and consequently, human health.
-Now, Wayne is directing his attention to culture — the active expression of values that characterize an individual or an organization.One of the oldest words in recorded language, it means nurturing, supporting and loving in Latin; charity in Greek; and generous giving in ancient Hebrew.
+Now, Wayne is directing his attention to the active expression of values that characterize an individual or an organization.One of the oldest words in recorded language, it means nurturing, supporting and loving in Latin; charity in Greek; and generous giving in ancient Hebrew.
 The CARITAS Project works to actively demonstrate the tangible benefits to be gained by developing and constructing social and built environments upon the values of “caritas.”

-Copyright © 2008 The CARITAS Project
+Copyright © 2017 The CARITAS Project